fabiopoiesi/4dm/README.md

 - 4DM-Medium: three out of six mobiles are stably held, the others undergo motion
 - 4DM-Hard: all mobiles undergo motion

 The host mobile generates triggers at 10Hz.
-Frames have a resolution of 640x480 and an average size of 160KB.
+Frames have a resolution of 640x480 and an average size of about 160KB.
 The latency between mobiles and the Relay Server was about 5ms.